Insurgency in Southeastern Nigeria: Emergence of the BLA, "Operation Udoka", and arrest of Ekpa

 On 4 September 2023, Simon Ekpa released a video displaying weapons purportedly belonging to a group he dubbed "Biafran Liberation Army" (BLA), followed shortly by an ambush that resulted in the deaths of five to eight security personnel in Imo State.
 The Biafra Liberation Army was identified as the armed wing of Ekpa's BRGIE, having emerged from IPOB's "Autopilot" faction.
 Over the next months, Ekpa repeatedly made claims about successful BLA attacks on security forces, though journalist Kunle Adebajo identified many of these claims as false and misleading.
 On 11 November, the Biafran Liberation Army temporarily captured Eke Market in Imo State.
 On 17 November, unidentified gunmen killed two policemen in Ebonyi, followed by the killing of two more policemen in Ahiara on 27 November.

 In December 2023, the Nigerian security forces launched "Operation Udoka" under Major General Hassan Taiwo Dada to reduce the presence and influence of separatist forces across the southeast.
 In March 2024, the Nigerian Army eliminated a number of separatist camps, including a longstanding rebel base near Orsumoghu and the B44 camp in Oru, Imo State.
 By April, the contingents involved in "Operation Udoka" claimed to have destroyed 16 IPOB camps, killed 35 rebels, and arrested 137.
 However, suspected IPOB/ESN militants ambushed a Nigerian military convoy engaged in "Operation Udoka" in May, killing five soldiers and six civilians at Aba in Abia State.
 By mid-2024, a "vast stretch" of woodlands (about 700 hectares) between Anambra and Imo States had reportedly become a "no man's land" controlled by pro-Biafran militants, many loyal to IPOB.

 In November 2024, Ekpa was arrested by local police in Finland, with Nigerian military authorities praising this move.

+In August 2025 IPOB rejected the claim that IPOB camps had been destroyed by the Nigerian Army.

+Around November 2025 Nnamdi Kanu was sentenced to life in prison over terrorist charges.
+In November 2025 Nigeria claimed that around 30 thousand Igbos were killed however IPOB rejected this statement, demanding for the Abia Governor to provide evidence for this.